|

 Price Tag:

-Always choose a unit that provides the best value for the money, Though you have to spend more to get more features, still, weigh your needs first and choose accordingly.
-Spending 3 or 4 hundred more isn’t a wise decision for getting some features like remote start etc. However, I happily spend more to get more wattage as per my needs.
+Always choose a unit that provides the best value for the money, though you have to spend more for getting more features, still weigh your needs first and choose accordingly.
+Spending 3 or 4 hundred more isn’t a wise decision for getting some features like remote start etc. however I happily spend more for getting more wattage as per my needs.

 Outlets, Ports, and Essentials: